Charts¶

 - palette: Color scheme (e.g., "category10", "viridis", "blues")

-- legend.disable: true to hide the legend
+- legend.visible: false to hide the legend

-- axis.grid.hidden: true to hide grid lines
+- axis.grid.visible: false to hide grid lines

 - background: SVG/CSS-compatible background fill applied behind the chart